-So-called flame pyrometers are used for non-contact measurement of the temperature of sooty flames.
+So-called flame pyrometers are used for optical temperature measurement of sooty flames.
 The measurement is based on the two-colour measuring method, i.e. the infrared radiation is detected simultaneously in the near infrared range at two wavelengths and, from this, the temperature is determined.
 A complex algorithm in the devices ensures that fluctuations in particle density and particle size are compensated for over the length of the measuring distance and do not interfere with the measured value.